unikraft/docs/content/en/community/hackathons/2022-05-lyon/debugging/index.md

 summary: "We discuss about using GDB to debug Unikraft.
 Expected time: 75min."
 ---

-_The presentation of this session can be found [here](/community/hackathons/2022-05-lyon/debugging/slides.pdf)._

 ## Debugging in Unikraft

+_The slides for this session can be found [here](/community/hackathons/2022-05-lyon/debugging/slides.pdf)._

 Because unikernels aim to be a more efficient method of virtualization, this can sometimes cause problems.
 This session aims to familiarize you to solve any problem encountered during the development using **GDB**.